 Erin is a partner with our firm.
 Her practice emphasizes toxic tort and product liability defense and business litigation.

 But Erin’s trial practice has not been limited to product liability defense.
-She regularly represents clients in business disputes, including recently representing a distributor against a manufacturer in an international arbitration hearing.
+She regularly represents clients in business disputes, including recently representing a distributor against a manufacturer in a successful international arbitration hearing and appeal.

 Erin graduated with distinction from The University of Oklahoma College of Law in May 2011 where she excelled in trial practice courses and competitions.
 Erin was named Chief Counsel for the OU Legal Clinic and became a member of Oklahoma’s first team of licensed legal interns to try a civil rights case before a jury in federal court.